JohnDanz/augur-core-changes/README.md

   challenged,
   resolveBondPoster,
   earlyResolutionBond,
-  creationTime
+  creationTime,
+  forkResolveAddress,
+  extraBondPoster
 )

 data past24Hours[<period>]

+data controller

 event logOutcome(event:indexed, outcome)
 ```
-Changes in the event contract's data structure include the change from `minValue, maxValue` to `fxpMinValue, fxpMaxValue` to further indicate that the minimum value and maximum value should be fixed point. `reportersPaidSoFarForEvent` contains the number of reporters who have been paid so far for a particular event. `resolutionAddress` is the address used to resolve an event first. `extraBond` contains the bond amount used to challenge the initial resolution. `firstPreliminaryOutcome` contains the outcome reported by the `resolutionAddress`. `challenged` contains a boolean of whether the event has been challenged already or not. `resolveBondPoster` is the address that posted the `REP` bond for the first resolution period. `earlyResolutionBond` contains the bond amount paid for an early resolution of a specified event.
-Finally `creationTime` was added to hold the timestamp of when a specified event was created.
+Changes in the event contract's data structure include the change from `minValue, maxValue` to `fxpMinValue, fxpMaxValue` to further indicate that the minimum value and maximum value should be fixed point. `reportersPaidSoFarForEvent` contains the number of reporters who have been paid so far for a particular event. `resolutionAddress` is the address used to resolve an event first. `extraBond` contains the bond amount used to challenge the initial resolution. `firstPreliminaryOutcome` contains the outcome reported by the `resolutionAddress`. `challenged` contains a boolean of whether the event has been challenged already or not. `resolveBondPoster` is the address that posted the `REP` bond for the first resolution period. `earlyResolutionBond` contains the bond amount paid for an early resolution of a specified event. `creationTime` was added to hold the timestamp of when a specified event was created. `forkResolveAddress` is an optional address used by the `event` to resolve the fork, this will be 0 if this `event` should use the default fork resolution process. `extraBondPoster` is the address who posted the bond to challenge the first resolution.

+Like most contracts, `events` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 Finally, one log event is defined in this contract called `logOutcome`.
 It stores an `event` and `outcome`.
 This log is fired off by the `getOutcome` method if the message sender calling `getOutcome` isn't the owner of the `event` or on the whitelist.